-Sample days are different depending on when warm water sampling occurs.
+\Sample days are different depending on when warm water sampling occurs.
+The number of fish collected will also vary if fish are sampled five days per week.

 A change is sampling strategy requires a new daily collection target to provide information on the JBS operation and fish health.
 John Day personnel, with the help from a USGS statistician, calculated a sample size needed to detect a 5% incident rate (descaling or injury).
 The sample size calculation is the number of fish passing over the separator and the number of fish sampled to calculate the sample size.
-The statistical statement is: $Pr(|p^-p| < err)=1$ -alpha, which also reads as the probability that the absolute difference between estimated proportions (p[^]) and the true proportion (p) is less than err is 1-alpha where alpha is the error rate.
+The statistical statement is: $Pr(|p^-p| < err) = 1$ -alpha, which also reads as the probability that the absolute difference between estimated proportions (p^) and the true proportion (p) is less than err is 1-alpha where alpha is the error rate.
 If err = 0.01 and alpha = 0.05, then we'd say that we'd like to have a 95% probability that the estimated proportion is within 1 percentage point of the true proportion 95% of the time (Figure 1).

 The personnel required to operate the SMF during the 24-hour every-other-day sampling strategy is six.
 The six staff members are responsible for the daily operations of the SMF, daily inspections of all fish passage (adult and juvenile) as it relates to the Fish Passage Plan, weekly reports, annual reports, coordinating maintenance needs (both inseason and annual winter maintenance) with project personnel, and monitoring the separator.
-The annual operating cost of personnel for the SMF is \$1,050,173 for the six-person crew.
+The annual operating cost of personnel for the SMF is \$825,931 for the six-person crew.
 The proposed sampling strategy of everyday condition sampling (6-8 hours) would reduce the number of personnel required to operate the SMF and complete daily inspections from six to four.
 The cost of reducing personnel from six to four is \$599,474 (based on full burden rates).
-The additional savings (\$226,456) from the alternative sampling strategy could be used to address aging fisheries infrastructure.
-The

-PSMFC staff would remain at current levels and funding would continue to be provided under the current BPA funding.
+The PSMFC staff would remain at current levels and funding would continue to be provided under the current BPA funding.

-John Day Fisheries recommends changing the sampling strategy from 24-hours everyother-day to everyday sampling for six to eight hours per day for condition monitoring.
+John Day Fisheries recommends changing the sampling strategy from 24-hours every-other-day to everyday sampling for six to eight hours, Monday through Friday, for condition monitoring.
 This recommendation would reduce the number of fish being held and handled and reduce the USACE personnel needed to operate the SMF and complete daily activities associated with fish passage.
 If 24-hour, every-other-day sampling is desired, John Day Fisheries recommends that PSMFC's scope of work be adjusted to include PSMFC staff monitoring the separator during the sampling period.